 Kemps Creek Training Facility

-What is the situation at Kemps Creek?
+What is the situation at the Kemps Creek Training Facility?

 What happens now?

-You can also read more about what the NSW RFS is doing by monitoring this site.
+- You can read more about what the RFS PFAS investigations by monitoring this site.

 Our commitment to you